bring/hedwig-design-system/.changeset/tiny-hairs-remember.md

 "@postenbring/hedwig-react": patch
 ---

-✨ New component for LinkLists
+✨ New component for LinkList